openfluxcd/.github/README.md

-In the most generic sense, a [*source*](https://fluxcd.io/flux/concepts/#sources) is a *custom resource* containing a technology specific access description to the contents of a version controlled storage (the currently supported source systems are [git repositories](https://fluxcd.io/flux/components/source/gitrepositories/), [oci repositories](https://fluxcd.io/flux/components/source/ocirepositories/), [s3 buckets](https://fluxcd.io/flux/components/source/buckets/), and
+In the most generic sense, a [*source*](https://fluxcd.io/flux/concepts/#sources) is a *custom resource* containing a technology specific access description to the contents of a storage (the currently supported source systems are
+[git repositories](https://fluxcd.io/flux/components/source/gitrepositories/),
+[oci repositories](https://fluxcd.io/flux/components/source/ocirepositories/),
+[s3 buckets](https://fluxcd.io/flux/components/source/buckets/), and